Mixed race, queer therapist Peckham, South London

 About ME

 Before training as a psychotherapist, I worked in the tech industry as a qualitative researcher.
-This included working for a dating app company exploring sensitive topics such as dating as a single parent, dating during the COVID-19 pandemic, sexting and consent and the experiences of minoritised communities on dating apps.
-My curiosity about who people are and how they tell their stories led me to psychotherapy, which felt like a natural next step.
-Having had my own transformative experience of therapy, I wanted to offer that space to others, supporting them as they navigate their own journeys and make sense of their experiences.
+This included work with a dating app company on sensitive and personal topics such as dating as a single parent, dating during the COVID-19 pandemic, sexting and consent, and the experiences of minoritised communities on dating apps.
+My curiosity about who people are and how they tell their stories led me towards psychotherapy.
+Being in therapy myself was an important and transformative part of that journey.

 Sessions

-I work with individuals and with couples and relationships on a weekly basis.
-Sessions are 50 minutes and can take place in person in Peckham or online.
-We meet at the same time each week.
+I work with individuals and with couples or relationships on a weekly basis.
+Sessions are 50 minutes and take place either in person in Peckham or online.
+We’ll meet at the same time every week.

-Individual sessions are £70, couples and relationships are £100.
+Individual sessions are £70.
+Sessions for couples or relationships are £110.

-If you want to get in touch to ask me any questions, arrange a phone call or book an initial session, you can reach me at hello@alistairsemmence.com.
+If you’d like to get in touch or book an initial session, you can contact me at: hello@alistairsemmence.com